christianmlong/personal/blog/content/twisted_on_windows_part2.md

 Look at the paths in the command above.
 Instead of specifying the system-wide `python.exe` (C:\Python27\python.exe), we give the path to a `python.exe` in the Scripts folder of our virtual environment.
 This has the same effect as calling `activate` in an interactive session.
 The Python interpreter will have access to all the packages installed in that virtual environment.

 We also have to specify the full path to `twistd.py`.
 This file comes with Twisted; it starts the server process.

+However, we don't need to specify the full path to `my_tacfile.tac`.
+This is because we specify a working directory for the Windows service, as covered in the next section.

 #### Configure the working directory